 The standard software is Microsoft Office.
-Microsoft Office includes Word, Excel, and PowerPoint.
-Multimedia software such as Media Player, QuickTime or RealPlayer and a pdf file reader software such as Adobe Acrobat Reader may also be necessary.
+Multimedia software such as Media Player, QuickTime, or RealPlayer and a PDF file reader software such as Adobe Acrobat Reader may also be necessary.
 Faculty may require the use of special software that is bundled with the textbook or the purchase of additional software.

-When submitting your assignments in Sakai, the file format will be determined by the instructor and the software used.
-Sakai will allow the instructor to set acceptable formats.
+When submitting your assignments in Sakai, the file format will be determined by your instructor and the software used.
+Sakai will allow your instructor to set acceptable formats.
 File formats associated with Microsoft Office are the primary formats accepted.
 Using Star Office and Open Office file formats are prohibited.

-Books can be ordered by calling (402) 375-4010 or online at www.bkstr.com.
+Books can be ordered by calling 402-375-4010 or online at www.bkstr.com.
 On the website, by selecting the appropriate term, books for a particular class can be viewed.
-The bookstore accepts checks and all major credit cards.
 Please allow one week for receipt of textbooks after placing the order.

-The Sakai course management software provides the student with a grade book and assignment tools that will aid them in evaluating their performance in the course.
-All assignments turned in through the assignment tool can include feedback from the instructor on the student’s performance.
-Once the students grade is made available the student can access the graded assignment via the assignment tool, reopen the assignment and read any feedback provide by the instructor.
+The Sakai course management software provides you with a grade book and assignment tools that will aid you in evaluating your performance in the course.
+All assignments turned in through the assignment tool can include feedback from the instructor on your performance.
+Once your grade is made available, you can access the graded assignment via the assignment tool, reopen the assignment, and read any feedback provide by the instructor.
 Whenever possible, instructors are encouraged to use a grading rubric and provide comments.

 Your research papers should follow the style guidance of the American Psychological Association (APA).